-- · Emergency room and doctor services - Equipment, supplies and drugs used in the emergency room - Services and exams used for stabilizing an emergency medical condition.
-This includes emergency services arising from complications from a service that was not covered by the plan. - Diagnostic tests performed with other emergency services - · Medically necessary detoxification
+- · Emergency room and doctor services - Equipment, supplies and drugs used in the emergency room - Services and exams used for stabilizing an emergency medical condition, including mental health or substance use disorder.
+This includes emergency services arising from complications from a service that was not covered by the plan. - Diagnostic tests performed with other emergency services - · Emergency detoxification